HADIMODI/content-ops-starter/content/pages/index.md

         title: web developing
         subtitle: Numbers Done
         text: >
-          if you want to develope a website you can contact me and i will give you free domain also and when you want to change then you can change your domain also n website will be that only
+          if you want to develop a website you can contact me and i will give you free domain also and when you want to change then you can change your domain also n website will be that only
         actions: []